Promoting sporting, cultural and educational links across Europe

 The Royal Tennis Court, Hampton Court, has a partnership with Le Cercle du Jeu de Paume de Fontainebleau.

 The latest new partnership between the Royal Tennis Court, Hampton Court & le Cercle du Jeu de Paume de Fontainebleau was confirmed at a ceremony in the château de Fontainebleau in June 2022.
-It was also agreed that the two clubs will compete each year for la Trophée du Drap d’Or, alternating the venue between the two countries.
+It was also agreed that the two clubs will compete every two years for la Trophée du Drap d’Or, alternating the venue between the two countries.

 The ceremony had originally been scheduled for 2020, to mark the 500th anniversary of the Field of Cloth of Gold, but it had to be postponed because of the pandemic.